-Why?
-The study's authors theorized that because women regularly juggle multiple priorities with work and family, and have natural instincts for planning, they may research investment decisions more carefully, ask questions, and seek professional financial advice.
-That may explain why fewer women than men regret financial decisions.
-According to the Fidelity study, 43 percent of women say they haven’t made any financial mistakes versus 33 percent of men.
+In a prior Fidelity study of women’s investing habits, the authors theorized that because women regularly juggle multiple priorities with work and family, and have natural instincts for planning, they may research investment decisions more carefully, ask questions, and seek professional financial advice, which collectively leads to fewer mistakes.

 Women have less saved

-The savings shortfall is largely attributed to the gender pay gap.
-In 2015, the American Association of University Women (AAUW) reported women working full time in the United States typically were paid 80 percent of what men were paid, or 20 percent less.
+The American Association of University Women (AAUW) reports that women working full time in the United States are still paid 83 percent of what men were paid.
 That gap has narrowed since the 1970s, it reported, due to women’s progress in education, their workforce participation, and the fact that men’s wages have been rising at a slower rate.6

 It’s worth noting that the level of education is no equalizer when it comes to gender pay equality.